 It's early in the development process, but already leading oil natural gas companies have spent billions of dollars acquiring Utica Shale land in eastern Ohio and western Pennsylvania.
 The companies, many of which are hiring hundreds of staff, reported that some wells in this area were already producing commercial quantities of natural gas.

 Drillers in the eastern Ohio region of Utica Shale are hiring.
 Some of the types of jobs opening up in this area include:

-As of March 2012, one major energy employer had eight rigs running and by November, expects to be drilling in 20 locations.
-Over the year, the company plans to install about 200 miles of pipeline to transport the natural gas.
+One major energy employer is drilling in 20 locations.
+And the company plans to install about 200 miles of pipeline to transport the natural gas.

 Because of the lure of inexpensive natural gas, another oil company is contemplating building a chemical plant in Pennsylvania, West Virginia, or Ohio, which would provide even more jobs.

 Employers are buying up millions of in the Utica Shale region, and it is believed by some that Utica may hold even more potential than the Eagle Ford Shale in South Texas.
-An economic impact study released in the fall of 2011 stated that harvesting the natural gas present in eastern Ohio could create more than 204,500 jobs in just four years, including jobs in leasing, royalties, exploration, drilling, production, and pipeline construction.
+An economic impact study released recently stated that harvesting the natural gas present in eastern Ohio could create more than 204,500 jobs in just four years, including jobs in leasing, royalties, exploration, drilling, production, and pipeline construction.